csc-ubc-okanagan/Graduate-Lab-RDM-Handbook/01-Outline.md

 * Roles and Responibilities
 * The Wrap Up

-Research Data Management (RDM) at its core is about being organizes, which means being intentional and coordinated - when working with others - about where we put things, how we name things, how we describe things, and - with everything likely stored on a computer - how we do this all in a way that is both human and machine accessible.
+Research Data Management (RDM) at its core is about being organized, which means being intentional and coordinated - when working with others - about where we put things, how we name things, how we describe things, and - with everything likely stored on a computer - how we do this all in a way that is both human and machine accessible.
 The spin off of this is reasearch that is transparent, reproducible, and, if desired, shareable.

 It can seem like a lot.
 But working with a couple of principles and with a little planning, it's not hard to tackle.